-The Dartmouth Organic Farm, which is run through the Outdoor Programs Office, is located approximately 3 miles north of the campus on Rt.
+The Dartmouth Organic Farm, which is run through the Sustainability Office, is located approximately 3 miles north of the campus on Rt.
 10 (Address: 100 Lyme Road).
 It has 2 acres of production, including 25 different flowers, herbs and vegetables ranging from sweet corn to radishes which are all "certified organic" in their growing and harvesting.
 The farm will be entering its fourth growing season this spring.

 The site provides many different levels of experience:

 - The river where people can swim, boat, fish, or sit on the banks.

 - The Greenhouse operation opening in late March.

 - The farm is as much a nature center as it is an agricultural center.